liamfrazer/obsidian/Software Engineer Notes/1. Zettelkasten/Focusing Your Unconscious Mind.md

 * Be passionate about the concept or care about the end result
 * It should bother you that you don't understand a concept
 * Care about the problem enough to make it the main focus of your brain
+* Force your brain to care and it will solve it for you
 * #### Point = Problem
 * What is this piece about?
 * What does it accomplish/describe?